Daavoy/virtualuwsn-thesis/README.md

 ```

 ### Main script
-Running the main.py script will start the simulation based on the configuration:
+Running the main.py script starts the simulation based on the configuration:
 * If the TESTDATA_PATH is present and valid, the hubnode will be connected to a FileVUWSN that transmits historical data from data files found at the provided path
 * If not a TempCondBattVUWSN (consisting of a temperature, a conductivity and a battery sensor) transmits generated data in the SmartOcean format